Tai Po Market station: History

-Between 1913 and 1982, the old Tai Po Market station located within the Tai Po Market proper served the passengers of Tai Po.
+Between 1910 and 1982, the old Tai Po Market station located within the Tai Po Market proper served the passengers of Tai Po.
 The old station is a 10-minute walk from the current one.
-During the electrification of the Kowloon–Canton Railway (British Section) (now known as the East Rail line), the station was relocated to the current location on 7 April 1983, while the old station building became a part of the Hong Kong Railway Museum.
-On 2 May the same year, the KCR was electrified to Tai Po Market; full line was electrified on 15 July 1983.
+During the electrification of the Kowloon–Canton Railway (British Section) (now known as the East Rail line), the station was relocated to its current location on 7 April 1983, while the old station building became a part of the Hong Kong Railway Museum.
+On 2 May the same year, the KCR was electrified to Tai Po Market; the full line was electrified on 15 July 1983.

 The station went under a major renovation which was completed in 2008.
 During the renovation, it remained open though most of the retail outlets were closed.

+The construction of platform screen gates at Tai Po Market station began in 2023.
+The project was completed in 2024 as part of a program to add platform screen gates to 13 stations on the East Rail line.